Sathyaraj-dev/nextjs-photo-gallery/README.md

 - Display a grid of beautiful photos from Unsplash
 - View photo details, including the photographer's name and profile link
+- Users can able to search the photos using the search bar
 - Responsive design for various screen sizes

 ## Demo